 Encumbrance does not include municipal utility services-such as low-voltage power, gas, telecommunication, water, sanitary sewer and storm sewer lines-that typically serve the property.
+Refer to Lot area with applied adjustment definition.

 The encumbrance does not significantly impede developmental potential of the affected area.
 The area still provides some benefit to the owner, such as use or enjoyment of the land.